Bhupesh-V/Bhupesh-V.github.io/writing.md

 ---
 layout: page
-title: Writing work from Bhupesh
+title: Writing works from Bhupesh
-description: Some of my most favorite, influential & interested pieces of writing work.
+description: Some of my most favorite, influential & interested pieces of writing across the internet.
 permalink: /writing/
 ---